-Hepatocellular adenomas Hepatocellular adenomas are rare tumors occurring in women during their childbearing age.
-These are often characterized by usage of oral contraceptives with high doses of estrogen and intake of hormone pills.
-In most cases, the doctor may advise to stop ingestion of the medications to shrink the tumor.
+Hepatocellular adenomas: Hepatocellular adenomas are rare tumors occurring in women during their childbearing age.
+These are often characterized by the usage of oral contraceptives with high doses of estrogen and intake of hormone pills.
+In most cases, the doctor may advise stopping ingestion of the medications to shrink the tumor.
 When this does not happen, then surgical intervention is proposed.

 Malignant tumors of the liver are indicative of liver cancer.
-Some early stage liver carcinomas do not cause any symptoms and remain undetected till they have advanced.
-Liver cancers are generally of two types primary tumors that have originated in the liver itself and secondary or metastatic tumors that originate elsewhere in the body and spread to the liver.
+Some early-stage liver carcinomas do not cause any symptoms and remain undetected until they have advanced.
+Liver cancers are generally of two types of primary tumors that have originated in the liver itself and secondary or metastatic tumors that originate elsewhere in the body and spread to the liver.

 HCC or hepatocellular carcinoma: HCC is a primary liver cancer.
 Cirrhosis of the liver acquired predominantly due to alcoholism and hepatitis C, is deemed as the chief cause of HCC.
 It is generally discovered in its advanced stages and treatment modalities may include radiofrequency ablation, liver resection and liver transplantation depending on the stage, size and number of tumor.